mahitha-ada/kafka-steams-article/HACKERNOON_ARTICLE-final.md

 [**MessageService.java**](https://github.com/mahitha-ada/kafka-streams/blob/main/kafka-streams-demo/src/main/java/com/example/service/MessageService.java) handles Kafka producer integration - it takes messages from the REST API and publishes them to Kafka topics.

+> **Important Implementation Note**: Our working implementation uses a direct `KafkaProducer<String, String>` rather than Micronaut's `@KafkaClient` interface.
+This ensures reliable JSON string serialization and avoids common issues where messages appear to be sent successfully but arrive as null values in the Kafka Streams processor.

 [**WordCountService.java**](https://github.com/mahitha-ada/kafka-streams/blob/main/kafka-streams-demo/src/main/java/com/example/service/WordCountService.java) provides the state store query interface - it lets you query the current word counts from the Kafka Streams state store.

 ## Testing the Application